High Voltage Gaseous Insulation

 Today, sulfur hexafluoride (SF6) is used in high-voltage gas insulated equipment (GIS) in electric power transmission and distribution systems.
 It combines a high electric strength and a low boiling point, with long-term chemical stability and easy handling.
 However, since SF6 is one of the most potent greenhouse gases (global warming potential 23’500), several attempts have been made to find alternative insulation gases and gas mixtures.

 Our group's research investigates novel molecular gases with low global warming potential for application in high voltage insulation as gas mixtures.
-Research methods are experimental (from Pulsed Townsend Experiments to determine swarm parameters to breakdown experiments to determine practical insulation strengths) and numerical (from quantum chemical simulations to determine kinetic reaction networks to 1D stepped leader breakdowns to predict breakdown strengths)
+Research methods are experimental (from Pulsed Townsend Experiments to determine swarm parameters to breakdown experiments to determine practical insulation strengths) and numerical (from quantum chemical simulations to determine kinetic reaction networks to 1D stepped leader breakdowns to predict breakdown strengths).

 Partnership: ABB Schweiz AG, GE Vernova, Hitachi Energy, Siemens AG (Corporate Technology), SINTEF, NTNU Trondheim